-- 3.1 The North Hartlepool NAP area covers the Brus and St Hilda Wards.
-The NAP area is illustrated on a map within the NAP (page 1). - 3.2 The NAP has been developed through consultation with residents, school children, young people, community and voluntary groups, Ward and Parish Councillors and those who deliver services to the area (Police, Council Officers, Housing Hartlepool etc.).
+- 3.1 The North Hartlepool Neighbourhood Action Plan area covers the Brus and St Hilda Wards.
+The Neighbourhood Action Plan area is illustrated on a map within the Neighbourhood Action Plan (page 1). - 3.2 The Neighbourhood Action Plan has been developed through consultation with residents, school children, young people, community and voluntary groups, Ward and Parish Councillors and those who deliver services to the area (Police, Council Officers, Housing Hartlepool etc.).
 There have been three community conferences held in December 2005, which were crucial in identifying the community's priorities and the actions required.
 Household survey data (MORI 2004) and other baseline data and statistics have also provided an understanding of the conditions in the North Hartlepool area.

-- 3.3 The Community Network has assisted in involving residents and community groups in the process and Housing Hartlepool helped the Council's Regeneration Team facilitate the Community Conferences. - 3.4 The North Neighbourhood Consultative Forum considered the draft NAP on 1st February 2006.
-The Regeneration and Liveability Portfolio Holder received the draft on 17th February 2006 for information and comment and the draft was also considered at the Hartlepool Partnership meeting on the 24th February 2006, giving further opportunity for comment. - 3.5 As described above, a wide range of consultation was carried out to develop and inform the NAP.
+- 3.3 The Community Network has assisted in involving residents and community groups in the process and Housing Hartlepool helped the Council's Regeneration Team facilitate the Community Conferences. - 3.4 The North Neighbourhood Consultative Forum considered the draft Neighbourhood Action Plan on 1st February 2006.
+The Regeneration and Liveability Portfolio Holder received the draft on 17th February 2006 for information and comment and the draft was also considered at the Hartlepool Partnership meeting on the 24th February 2006, giving further opportunity for comment. - 3.5 As described above, a wide range of consultation was carried out to develop and inform the Neighbourhood Action Plan.
 Comprehensive consultation was also undertaken to ensure comments were received from key stakeholders and residents on the draft.
 This included the following: - Central Estate and Brus Ward Residents Associations - Drop-in sessions at various community buildings - Newsletter to every household in the area - West View Project and Youth Centre - Abbey Street Youth Centre - Horsley Centre - Local schools and Hartlepool College of Further Education - Community Network - Meetings with key service providers including; Hartlepool Borough Council, Voluntary and Community Groups, Ward Councillors. - Key Community Groups and Voluntary Organisations were given the opportunity to meet Regeneration Officers and make comments on the draft. - Every Ward and Parish Councillor was sent a letter inviting them to the service provider meetings or alternatively to meet Regeneration Officers separately to comment on the draft. - 3.6 All comments received were very positive and constructive and have helped to formulate an accurate action plan for the area.
-Meetings with key service providers and Councillors have also enabled us to identify funding and resources for some of the actions required. - 3.7 This 'finalised' Neighbourhood Action Plan, which includes all of the amendments suggested by consultees, will be taken to the North Neighbourhood Consultative Forum for endorsement on 22nd March 2006.
+Meetings with key service providers and Councillors have also enabled us to identify funding and resources for some of the actions required. - 3.7 This 'finalised' Neighbourhood Action Plan, which includes all of the amendments suggested by consultees, has been taken the Regeneration and Liveability Portfolio Holder for endorsement on 17th

+March 2006.
 Any comments arising from these meetings will be reported verbally at the Hartlepool Partnership meeting in April 2006.
-The Hartlepool Partnership will be requested to finally endorse and adopt the North Hartlepool NAP.
+The Hartlepool Partnership will be requested to finally endorse and adopt the North Hartlepool Neighbourhood Action Plan.
 The final version will be placed on Hartlepool Borough Council's website for future reference.